Lately, a recurring question has shown up in my email: how do I survive the end of the school year? Language arts activities for May are here!

 Last year was my first year trying this, and my goal is to increase the number of books students borrow over the summer.
 My classroom library will NOT help anyone boxed up over the summer.
 I send as many books home with students.
 This past year, most of my books made it back!
 My overall goal with a classroom library is that I average $1 per book, so if I don’t have a returned book, I don’t stress.

 Study in unique ways.

-GimKit and Kahoot are interactive digital review forums.
-If you have never used one of these review sites, give them a chance!
+Mentimeter and Kahoot are interactive digital forums that will help you engage students.
+If you have never used digital sites for date and review, give them a chance!
 I know the end of the year can be overwhelming, but once you have the account set up, students will be learning the entire class period.

 Address media literacy.